mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 TDD is not a magic bullet.
 Even though quality of code is higher, TDD can still lead to its own [problems](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/).
 Also it has known issues for not being sufficient testing for interfaces such as UI, databases, or networking.

-Because a test was written and passed, does not mean that it is bug free.
-A programmer may not think of every situtation.
+Because a test was written and passed does not mean that it is bug free.
+A programmer may not think of every situation.

 TDD is meant to test and verify your own code.
-It's not nessesary to test libraries that are included in your code.
-An example of an unessasary test would be to test std::string `std::string("test") == "test"`.
+It's not necessary to test libraries that are included in your code.
+An example of an unnecessary test would be to test std::string `std::string("test") == "test"`.

 # Examples